varshard/MiniBlog/README.md

 ### Authentication

-MiniBlog is using a very basic authentication, by creating a base64 of an entered username from the home page.
+MiniBlog is using a very basic authentication.
+It uses basis authentication by retrieving username and password, then generate a random key with PBKDF2 using the provided username as salt.
-Then this base64 will be used as Authorization header for each request to /posts endpoints.
+The generated key will be used as Authorization header for each request to the /posts endpoints.
 This base64 will be set to localstorage as `token`.

-### CRUDs
+### Endpoints

+* POST /register

+For registering a new user.

+* POST /login

+For logging in with a registered credential.

 * GET /posts

 For retrieving posts.
-If an authroization header present, it will detect use the token to mark a post that's belong to the author as editable.
+If an Authorization header present, it will detect use the token to mark a post that's belong to the author as editable.

 * POST /posts

 For creating a new post.
-It accept a JSON of name, context, category, and status.
+It accepts a JSON of name, context, category, and status.

 * DELETE /posts/:id